rhopp/che-functional-tests/che-start-workspace/README.md

 Waiting until workspace status changes to RUNNING.

 HTTP client keeps sending these requests until the status of workspace is running.
-Time of each GET request is measured (getWorksapceStatus metrics) and time needed to start worksapce is measured too (timeForStartingWorksapce metrics).
+Time of each GET request is measured (getWorksapceStatus metrics) and time needed to start workspace is measured too (timeForStartingWorksapce metrics).

 #### *Stopping workspace* (`stopWorkspace`)
 Using HTTP client send: